storj/docs/app/(docs)/learn/concepts/encryption-key/storj-vs-user-managed-encryption/page.md

     Overview of the supported methods for managing an encryption passphrase in  a Storj project, and their advantages/disadvantages.
 ---
-When creating a new Storj project, users can choose between **Storj-Managed Encryption** and **Self-Managed Encryption**.
+When creating a new Storj project, users can choose between **Storj Managed Encryption** and **Self-Managed Encryption**.
 Each option offers distinct benefits and tradeoffs.
 Once selected, the encryption method cannot be changed for that project.

 This page explains the differences between these options to help users determine which approach best suits their needs.